sushmita0515/Glassdoor-Jobs/README.md

 To showcase Excel features, functions, and techniques that are particularly relevant for data scientists.
 To foster collaboration and knowledge sharing among data scientists by encouraging contributions of additional examples and techniques.
 # Getting Started

-To get started using the examples in this repository, follow these steps:
+1.To get started using the examples in this repository, follow these steps:

-Clone or download the repository to your local machine.
+2.Clone or download the repository to your local machine.

-Open Microsoft Excel and navigate to the directory where you saved the repository.
+3.Open Microsoft Excel and navigate to the directory where you saved the repository.

-Explore the different Excel files, each representing a specific data cleaning or transformation task tailored for a Glassdoor data scientist role.
+4.Explore the different Excel files, each representing a specific data cleaning or transformation task tailored for a Glassdoor data scientist role.

-Open the Excel file that corresponds to the task you want to perform.
+5.Open the Excel file that corresponds to the task you want to perform.

-Review the instructions and notes provided in the Excel file to understand the steps and techniques involved.
+6.Review the instructions and notes provided in the Excel file to understand the steps and techniques involved.

 # Usage
 The examples in this repository are designed to address data cleaning and transformation challenges commonly encountered by data scientists in a Glassdoor role.
 Each Excel file focuses on a specific task and provides step-by-step instructions, as well as explanations of the techniques employed.